tyden46/GFKB/README.md

 Scripts used to generate v4.0 of the Gut Feeling KnowledgeBase

 ## Changes from v3.0
-GFKB v4.0 is now divided into two tabs.
-The first tab is a "master list" of organisms with their associated metadata.
-The second tab contains various statistical metrics associated with relative abundance derived from a microbiome study of the ketogenic diet on patients with epilepsy<br><br>
+GFKB v4.0 is now divided into two sheets.
+The first sheet is a "master list" of organisms with their associated metadata.
+The second sheet contains various statistical metrics associated with relative abundance derived from a microbiome study of the ketogenic diet on patients with epilepsy<br><br>

 GFKB v4.0 has a new key used as a unique identifier for each organism.
 The key or "Unique ID" is a concatenation of the UniProt ID and GenBank Accession number associated with an organism.<br><br>

 GFKB v4.0 now includes genome size (in megabases) for all organisms <br><br>

-GFKB v4.0 has removed E. coli k12, a lab strain, and reassigned its abundance values and associated metrics to Escherichia coli H386/ Escherichia coli P12b <br><br>
+GFKB v4.0 has removed E. coli k12, a lab strain, and reassigned its abundance values and associated metrics to Escherichia coli H386/ Escherichia coli P12b. <br><br>

 ## Content
 #### This repository contains one R script: